mietek/halcyon-website/pages/shootout/index.md

 -----> Building sandbox layer
 -----> Creating sandbox
-       Writing a default package environment file to /app/sandbox/cabal.sandbox.config
-       Creating a new sandbox at /app/sandbox
 -----> Building sandbox
        Resolving dependencies...
        Notice: installing into a sandbox located at /app/sandbox